Kautenja/a-neural-algorithm-of-artistic-style/README.md

-# A Neural Algorithm of Artistic Style
+# A Neural Algorithm of Artistic Style (Implementation)

 An **implementation** of the arXiv preprint
 [_A Neural Algorithm of Artistic Style [1]_](#references)